General Advice when looking for help

 There are generally 5 groups out there seeking veteran clients:

 1. Shark Companies: They make you pay for Initial Claims through a coaching course, sometimes charging up to 50% of your backpay or even 5k all upfront.
 DON'T USE THESE COMPANIES.
 No one is supposed to charge you for initial claims.
-Veteran Claims Insider is the biggest one of these sharks.
 Initial Claims are not that hard to file.
 Just find a decent VSO to help you if you need help with initial claims (P.S. read #2 about VSO's).
 I do initial claims for free as an added bonus for my clients.
 I have a high win rate with these as well.
 I put 100% effort in all of my work, and unlike alot of offices, do alot more for my veterans than just what I get paid for.
 I do that because I want my veterans to get the highest rating.
-While my service does do initial claims for free for veterans, I only take veterans that also have Supplemental Claims, Increase Claims, and Appeals in addition to initial claims.
+While my service does do initial claims for free for veterans, I only take veterans that also have one or more of the following: Supplemental Claim, Increase Claim, or Appeal.

-2. Accredited VSO's (Veteran Service Organizations): Some examples include the DAV (all veterans), American Legion (all veterans), and VFW (only for veterans of foreign campaigns).
-Use these guys for all initial claims or do the initial claims yourself.
+2. VSO's (Veteran Service Organizations): Some examples include the DAV (all veterans), American Legion (all veterans), and VFW (only for veterans of foreign campaigns).
+Use these organizations for all initial claims or do the initial claims yourself.
 They are free and can help you if you are lost with how to file an initial claim.
 They serve a lot of veterans free of charge so that is awesome.
-However, their success rates (win rates) are only about 40%.
+However, their success rates (win rates) are only about 40% sometimes less depending on the office.
 The reason for this is, they don't really dig into the weeds with you and get everything you need to file to make sure you win.
 Just be sure to be thorough yourself and gather all your medical records before you file.
-Yes the VSO can have the VA pull your VA records, but I find, of you pull all applicable records yourself and itemize all the evidence and submit that with the VSO claim, the claim success rate goes up about 33%.
-So, in short, work with the VSO to gather and itemize your evidence.
+Yes the VSO can have the VA pull your VA records, but I find, if you pull all applicable records yourself and itemize all the evidence and submit that with the VSO claim, the initial claim success rate goes up.
+Work with the VSO to gather and itemize your evidence.
 Just don't file and hope for the best.
 To be clear on what VSOs can and cannot do for veterans, most these organizations like the DAV, American Legion, and VFW, serve veterans in bulk.
 They are basically cookie cutter filers that file your forms for you for free.
-If you basic claims that do not need to be proven, you have no worries.
-If your claims need to be proven, do a lot of itemizing and research yourself to add evidence to the claim before it is filed, don't count on them doing that.
-Also, VSO's are not great at Supplemental Claims, Increase Claims, or Appeals.
+If you have basic claims that do not need to be proven, you have no worries.
+If your claims need to be proven, do a lot of itemizing and research yourself to add evidence to the claim before it is filed.
+Don't count on them doing that.

 3. Accredited VA Representatives (Accredited Claims Agents/Reps): There are about 400 nationwide that can represent you remotely no matter your State.
 They are directly accredited by the VA/Office of General Council (OGC).
-You can find them at: va.gov/ogc/apps/accreditation/
+You can verify a claims agent is accredited at this website link: va.gov/ogc/apps/accreditation/

 USE an ACCREDITED VA REP if you have LOST a claim, LOST a supplemental claim, or want to FILE FOR an INCREASE, or for any APPEALS.
 These guys can also do new claims for you as well when they are filing Supp Claims, Increase Claims, or Appeals for you.
 They just have to do the initial claims for free in addition to the other work.
 Some will not do this, but I do.
 These guys success rates are much higher than VSO's.
 Ask them their win rates.
 If they are good, they are worth every penny you spend.
 A lot of them charge a contingent fee of 33.3% of backpay won so no out-of-pocket expenses (usually $1200-$4000), which is well worth it if they win you hundreds of thousands of dollars in lifetime benefits and in come cases, well over a million.